CT9796B Foundations of Wesleyan Theology

-- Unit Code & NameCT9796B Foundations of the Wesleyan Holiness Tradition
+- Unit Code & NameCT9796B Foundations of Wesleyan Theology

 - DescriptionThis unit provides students with a comprehensive study of the foundations of 18th century theological developments that gave rise to Wesleyan theology.